 • Genetic testing is used for your and your partner to determine if you have predisposed problems.
 The typical test is for this is called karyotyping.
 This is essentially a picture of your chromosomes and tests all 23 pairs.
 It should be done for the female and male partner.
 It takes a little while to get the results, because the chromosomes have to be isolated, stained and examined under the microscope.
 Also, besides the standard karyotyping, there is micro-array testing that is more detailed.
 Check out cytogenetic testing at Cincinnati Children’s.

 • During treatment, you can do Comprehensive Chromosome Screening (CCS) testing on your embryos.
-See info on CCS vs. PGD testing on my old blog.
+See info on CCS vs. PGD testing.

 • Egg Quality.
 Even if you get the karyotyping and you and your partner get good results, that doesn’t mean that your embryos will be genetically healthy.
 By yourselves, you’re fine, but when the egg and sperm get together, there can be problems and it’s usually because of the egg.
 This is sort of one of those normal abnormalities.
 Your doctor may be able to tell you whether he thinks your egg quality is good or bad.
 You can keep trying and wait for that one good egg or you can move on to donor eggs or embryos.
 Or, you can perform PGD or CSS testing on your embryos to determine if they are normal before transfer.